Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Methods

 \subsection{Inducing adversarial group calibration with group batching}

-The calibration loss from~\ref{sec:cali} and the interval score from~\ref{sec:int} optimize for the \textit{average} calibration of quantiles and centered intervals, respectively.
+The calibration loss (Section~\ref{sec:cali}) and the interval score (Section~\ref{sec:int}) optimize for the \textit{average} calibration of quantiles and centered intervals, respectively.
 To get closer to individual calibration, one condition we can additionally require is \textit{adversarial group calibration}.
 Since adversarial group calibration requires average calibration over any subset of non-zero measure over the domain, this is not fully observable with finite datasets $D$ for all subset sizes.
-However, for any subset in $D$ with enough data, we can still estimate the subset's average calibration.
+However, for any subset in $D$ with enough datapoints, we can still estimate average calibration over the subset.
 Hence, we can apply our optimization objectives onto appropriately large subsets to induce adversarial group calibration.

 In practice, this involves constructing subsets within the domain and taking gradient steps based on the loss over each subset.
-In naive implementations of stochastic gradient descent, a random batch is drawn uniformly from the training dataset $D$, and a gradient step is taken according to the loss over this batch.
-This is also the case in SQR (\cite{tagasovska2019single}).
-The uniform draw of the batch will tend to preserve the marginal distribution over $\cx$, $\F_{\bx}$, hence, optimizing average calibration over this batch will only induce average calibration of the model.
+In naive implementations of stochastic gradient descent, a random batch is drawn \textit{uniformly} from the training dataset $D$, and a gradient step is taken according to the loss over this batch.
+This is also the case in \textit{SQR} \citep{tagasovska2019single}.
+The uniform draw of the batch will tend to preserve $\F_{\bX}$ (the marginal distribution of $\bX$), hence optimizing average calibration over this batch will only induce average calibration of the model.

-By deliberately grouping the datapoints based on input features and batching based on these groups, the distribution of each batch will not follow $\F_{\bx}$, and taking optimization steps w.r.t. this group will induce better adversarial group calibration.
-We find in our experiments that adversarial group calibration improves significantly with simple implementations of group batching, and in Figure~\ref{fig:demo}, we show that group batching can also improve calibration of SQR.
-Appendix~\ref{app:data_exp_details} details how we implemented group batching.
+Instead, deliberately grouping the datapoints based on input features, and then batching and taking gradient steps based on these batches, induces better adversarial group calibration.
+We find in our experiments that adversarial group calibration improves significantly with simple implementations of group batching, and in Section~\ref{sec:ablation}, we show through an ablation study that group batching can improve average calibration and adversarial group calibration of \textit{SQR} as well.

+To summarize, the main idea we introduce here with group batching is that, only taking uniform batches from the training set (thus only drawing batches which preserve $\F_{\textbf{X}}$) can be detrimental when optimizing for calibration.
+Thus, additionally drawing batches based on deliberate groupings within the training set (thus, batches which do not preserve $\F_{\textbf{X}}$) can help to induce a stronger notion of calibration (i.e. adversarial group calibration) in the model than average calibration.
+This concept is quite general and allows for variations in implementations when constructing the groups.
+In Appendix~\ref{app:group_batching} we provide details on how we implemented group batching for our experiments and ablation study.